developersCradle/java-web-dev-soap-rest-api/README.md

 Contains my own notes with some course material to enforce learning experience.

+> Sometimes inspiration from someone else is enough.
+I’m happy to share that I’ve obtained a new certification: Learn Swagger and the OpenAPI. ~ *DevelopersCradle*

 This repository is made with [![IntelliJ IDEA](https://img.shields.io/badge/IntelliJIDEA-000000.svg?logo=intellij-idea&logoColor=white)](#) with **Eclipse** hotkeys.
 This is why it will include configuration files which are related to this IDE this approach will be favored for now. ⚙️

 [The Course at Udemy](https://www.udemy.com/course/learn-swagger-and-the-open-api-specification/).